 At this point an obvious question crops up: If both humans and animals are described as “living souls” in the Bible, what is the essential difference between them?
 The difference is that human beings are created in the very image of God (Genesis 1:27), whereas animals are not.
 This not only means that people have the same general form of God (head, face, torso, legs, arms*), but that human beings possess a spiritual dimension to their make-up that is aware of God & the spiritual realm, and Christians even possess the capacity to know and commune with God because of spiritual rebirth through Christ.

 *Don’t believe for a second that God is some formless cloud being.
 Yes, He is spiritual in nature, as Jesus said (John 4:24), but the Bible indicates that He definitely has a central presence that is human-like in form (e.g. Ezekiel 1:25-28 & Revelation 1:14-16).
-Some may respond: “But isn’t He omnipresent?”
-Yes, He’s omnipresent in the sense that he knows what’s going on everywhere at the same time and can do innumerable things simultaneously, but this does not mean His being lacks a central presence and form.
+Some may respond: “But isn’t God omnipresent?”
+Yes, the LORD’s omnipresent in the sense that he knows what’s going on everywhere at the same time and can do innumerable things simultaneously, but this does not mean God’s being lacks a central presence and form.

 Animals, of course, lack these characteristics.
 Yes, they have a spirit but only in the sense of a “breath of life,” an animating spiritual life-force of the Almighty.
 Animals are, of course, awesome creations of God, but they are on a far lower spiritual plane than people.
 They are instinct-oriented and therefore lack any consciousness of good or evil and have very limited reasoning capabilities.
 They don’t have a God-consciousness (spirit) or a sin-consciousness (flesh).
 Many of them can be trained to respond to certain words and do various tasks or tricks, but that’s about it.
 Animals cannot build cities, learn languages, understand algebra, create and appreciate art or worship God.
 Human beings, on the other hand, are souls of the highest order and that’s why God gave humankind authority over all animals (see Genesis 1:28 and 9:2-3).
 This is evidenced by the fact that people have zoos for animals and not vice versa.